dgroomes/react-playground/babel-standalone/wish-list.md

 * React 18 defect.
 With React 18, it complains when you don't use ReactDOM from the *client* but that doesn't seem to be possible.
 Even React's own CDN-based example has this error: <https://raw.githubusercontent.com/reactjs/reactjs.org/main/static/html/single-file-example.html>.
   See the defect described in [this StackOverflow question](https://stackoverflow.com/q/71696487).
+* [ ] Support a couple levels of directories.
+On the GitHub Pages-hosted page, I want to see more than just the root `README.md`.
+I want to see `babel-standalone/README.md`, `babel-standalone/wish-list.md`, `babel-standalone/CHANGELOG.md`, `esbuild/README.md` etc.